lucasfloriani/my-second-brain/apps/blog/data/blog/what-is-the-recommended-way-to-load-data-for-react-18.md

 ---
 title: What is the recommended way to load data for React 18
-date: '2016-03-08'
+date: '2023-01-15'
 tags: ['article', 'architecture', 'frontend', 'react', 'dataFetching', 'react18', 'fetch', 'read', 'withResume']
-draft: true
+draft: false
-summary: Implement it
+summary: In Facebook they use Relay, but not always you will have a GraphQL API to implement it...
-description: Implement it
+description: In Facebook they use Relay, but not always you will have a GraphQL API to implement it...
 ---

 # What is the recommended way to load data for React 18